-Rick Will is an associate professor in Information Systems Decisions Sciences Department.
-He teaches multimedia applications courses and classes in systems analysis and design, IT project development, and system development methodologies.
-Taking advantage of an opportunity to work former U.S. President Jimmy Carter and provide students with an opportunity for meaningful, hands-on learning, Will developed and maintains – with students – an interactive, multimedia, virtual tour for the Jimmy Carter National Historic Site in Plains, GA.
+Rick Will is an associate professor in Information Systems and Decisions Sciences Department.
+He teaches multimedia applications courses and classes in systems analysis and design, IT project development and system development methodologies.
+Taking advantage of an opportunity to work for former U.S. President Jimmy Carter and provide students with an opportunity for meaningful, hands-on learning, Will developed and maintains –- with students -– an interactive, multimedia, virtual tour for the Jimmy Carter National Historic Site in Plains, Georgia.

-His research interests include IT project management, the use of information systems for education and training, multimedia, and emerging technologies; specifically the individual and team impacts of emerging technologies.
-His work has been published in journals such as IEEE Computer, Information Resource Management Journal, Journal of Computer Information Systems, and Expert Systems with Applications.
+His research interests include IT project management, the use of information systems for education and training, multimedia and emerging technologies; specifically the individual and team impacts of emerging technologies.
+His work has been published in journals such as IEEE Computer, the Information Resource Management Journal, the Journal of Computer Information Systems, and Expert Systems with Applications.

 - ISM 3113 - System Analysis & Design

 - ISM 6123 - System Analysis & Design

 - ISM 6316 - Project Management